Written by J.B. Shepard, a professional pet photographer and founder of the Puptrait Studio in Baltimore, Maryland.

 Here at the Puptrait Studio we don’t like charging any session fees.
-To bring a dog in for a one-on-one portrait session at the Puptrait Studio only costs $99.
+To bring a dog in for a one-on-one portrait session at the Puptrait Studio only costs $249.
 That fee doesn’t include any prints.
-But for our studio clients who decide to purchase prints, if they spend $200 or more on their first order within 30 days of proofing, we’ll waive 100% of our sitting fees and apply any payments you made when scheduling your session to your print order.
+But for our studio clients who decide to purchase prints, if they spend $297 or more on their first order within 30 days of proofing, we’ll waive 100% of our sitting fees and apply any payments you made when scheduling your session to your print order.

 We leave it up to clients to decide what they think they can afford and what they think the photos are worth after viewing proofs from their session.
 That’s not to say that print prices vary, but don’t require clients to purchase any prints at all.

 At the end of the day, we’re going to photograph a dog the best way we know how – every time – regardless of a client’s budget.
-Clients who spend $99 benefit from the same quality photography and the same dedicated studio time as the clients who spend $900.
+Clients who spend $249 benefit from the same quality photography and the same dedicated studio time as the clients who spend $900.
 And, we happily work with pet portrait clients with budgets every where in between those two price points.

 Make sure when reviewing dog portrait portfolios that the photographer is capable of producing the types of photos that you prefer.
 This might sounds obvious, but it’s a point many dog owners forget to consider.
-Do you like more conservative shots or would you prefer more whimsical pet portraits?
+Do you like more conservative styled shots or would you prefer more whimsical pet portraits?

-Once you have an understanding of the style of photo you would like to walk away with, try to envision where you would hang your dog photo.
+Once you have an understanding of the style of photo you would like to walk away with, try to envision where you would hang your dog portrait.
 If it’s a larger space, you might need a huge print to fill the wall.
 If you live in a smaller apartment and share living space with roommates, maybe you want to stick to a smaller and easier to frame size for your pet portrait prints.

 It’s only when you’re able to factor all facets of your pet photography session that you will be able to fairly and accurately compare the costs of different pet photographers.